 This article will clear up any lingering confusion around the two terms quality control and quality assurance, explain how they differ from one another and how they intersect, and how professionals in these roles can leverage certain tools and methodologies to successfully control quality and assure quality.

-quality assurance and quality control for Medical Devices
+What is quality assurance vs. quality control for Medical Devices?

-The main difference between the two terms?
+What is the main difference between quality assurance vs. quality control?
 Quality assurance is proactive and process-focused.
 Quality control is reactive and product-focused.

 Quality assurance prevents flaws in the way a medical device is manufactured.
 Quality assurance happens throughout the medical device manufacturing process.
 Quality staff look for problems in processes that might result in nonconforming products, and fix those processes that would otherwise cause defects.